 小朋友你是否有很多问号

 This phrase exploded from a catchy, almost hypnotic song that asked 'Little friend, do you have many question marks?' in an exaggeratedly earnest tone.
-Chinese netizens instantly adopted it as shorthand for that universal feeling of being completely bewildered by life — whether it's a baffling work policy, a confusing relationship, or just the general chaos of adulting.
+Emerging around 2019, chinese netizens instantly adopted it as shorthand for that universal feeling of being completely bewildered by life — whether it's a baffling work policy, a confusing relationship, or just the general chaos of adulting.
 Think of it as the Chinese equivalent of staring blankly and saying 'I have so many questions.'

 Cultural Context